Beautifying your surroundings since 1959!

 In December 1988 Steve and Dave Echter bought Echter’s from Bob Echter.

-In 1991 Echter’s joined the ServiStar Hardware (now True Value) buying cooperative under the Home and Garden Showplace identity.
+In 1991 Echter’s joined the ServiStar Hardware, (now True Value) buying cooperative under the Home and Garden Showplace identity.

 In 1994 Echter’s opened their patio furniture department.
 In 1996 they began selling gas and charcoal grills.

 In 1995 Echter’s discontinued selling cut flowers in the floral shop.
 This was the final step in the passage to the new retail business.
+The gift shop was expanded.

 In 2000 Echter’s was named the best general garden center in metro Denver by Westword Magazine.